 The in the present investigations, samples were collected by following the procedures adapted for the collection of samples in Phase-I. Thus it uses the clean sampling procedures specified by the USGS National Water-Quality Assessment (NAWQA) program (Shelton, 1994).
-Sampling procedures were mainly focused to evaluate potential changes in concentrations from acidic to neutral and then from neutral to basic nature, besides evaluating short-term (0 - 25 minutes) variations in chemical composition of drinking water.
-Unsoftened water samples were collected from domestic wells by connecting to external, garden hose taps.
+Chemistry analysis uses a white plastic 250 ml bottle with a white cap.
+Sampling procedures were mainly focused to evaluate potential changes in concentrations from acidic to neutral and then from neutral to basic nature, besides evaluating

+Volume No: 3 (2016), Issue No: 4 (April) www.ijmetmr.com short-term (0 - 25 minutes) variations in chemical composition of drinking water.
+Un-softened water samples were collected from domestic wells by connecting to external, garden hose taps.
 All tubing used in sample collection was Teflon-lined, with high-density poly-ethylene (HDPE) or Teflon fittings and connectors.
 At wells selected for the short interval, time-series sample collection, unfiltered samples are collected at intervals ranging from 30 seconds to 2 minutes for the first 20 to 25 minutes of well pumping.
-Due care was taken while sampling such that the wells are not purged prior to collecting the first sample.
+Due care was taken while sampling such that the wells

 The samples thus collected are analyzed using the pH meter for determining pH and chemical buffer solution (4.0, 7.0 and 9.2) and potassium chloride solution.
 By inserting the sample, the pH value is noted.
 The Chloride is determined using reagents potassium chromate and silver nitrate (Ag NO3).
 The Hardness is determined using titration method.
-The buffer solution (16.9 gm) and Magnesium salt of Ethyl ediaminetetraacetate (EDTA) are used as reagents in this test for Hardness.
+The buffer solution (16.9)gm) and Magnesium salt of Ethvl ediaminetetraacetate (EDTA) are used as reagents in this test for Hardness.
 The Fluoride is determined using Calorimeter (DR 850 Hack instrument).
 In this a wavelength of 27 is set out and a sample of 10 ml is taken to which 2 ml Spadder is added to it.
 Thus the sample is calibrated and virtue of which Fluoride value is determined.

 Physical characteristics like pH, hardness etc. are measured at the well-site with a Hydro lab H20 connected in-line through a flow-through cell.
-Before a groundwater sample was collected for laboratory analysis, wells were purged for a period of at least 20 minutes until the above field characteristics had stabilized.
+Before a ground-water sample was collected for laboratory analysis, wells were purged for a period of at least 20 minutes until the above field characteristics had stabilized.
 Stability was determined on the basis of the criteria that: pH variation less than 0.05 pH units, Alkalinity titrations were performed on filtered samples in the field.